 Sometimes we just run empty.

 2020 has been a wild ride so far, and it’s only October.
-I don’t care who you are, if you exist in modern society right now, you are probably stressed AF.
-Working from home, being out of work, home schooling your kids, missing out on much needed social interactions, not being able to hug your loved ones, fearing for your health, arguing about politics, the environment, and if you should be doomsday prepping your house with 50 pound sacks of rice.
+I don’t care who you are, if you exist in modern society right now, you are probably stressed the f*** out.
+Working from home, being out of work, homeschooling your kids, missing out on much-needed social interactions, not being able to hug your loved ones, fearing for your health, arguing about politics, worrying about the environment, and wondering if you should doomsday prep your house with 50-pound sacks of rice.

 It’s a lot.
 Everything is a lot right now.
-When life gets tough, art can serve as a respite for our tired souls–but when life gets too tough, everything inside of us can slowly drain out like a water balloon with a hole in it.
-We are left empty, and without ambition to even think about creating.
+When life gets tough, art can serve as a respite for our tired souls, but when life gets too tough, everything inside of us can slowly drain out like a water balloon with a hole in it.
+We are left empty and without the ambition to even think about creating.

-In the past, I have said you shouldn’t wait for inspiration to create–but sometimes it’s okay to do just that–but how do you know?
+In the past, I have said you shouldn’t wait for inspiration to create, but sometimes it’s okay to do just that.

 How do you know if you should wait for inspiration?

 You have to know yourself.
 Are you tired and lazy or are you empty?
 There is a huge difference.
 When you are tired, you have ideas.
 You have at least a little energy.
 You have something to give to your creative work, you just choose not to because it requires more effort than usual.
 Being creatively empty is entirely different.
 It is exhaustion.
 It is panic when you look at a canvas.
 It is pain and guilt because you want so desperately to give your passion the attention it deserves, but you’re simply empty.
 It doesn’t matter how much you squeeze, nothing is coming out of that tube of creativity.